-e.
-The maximum maturity does not exceed five (5) years.

-B. Prohibited investment vehicles and practices

-- 1. State law notwithstanding, any investments not specifically described herein including, but not limited to, medium term corporate notes, mutual funds, other than government money market funds as described in Section III A (12), unregulated and/or unrated investment pools or trusts, except as specified above, futures and options, strips, variable rate securities and securities with embedded options. - 2.
-Trading securities for the sole purpose of speculating on the future direction of interest rates is prohibited. - 3.
-Purchasing or selling securities on margin is prohibited. - 4.
-The use of reverse repurchase agreements, securities lending or any other form of borrowing or leverage is prohibited. - 5.
-Borrowing for investment purposes is prohibited. - C. Investments and practices permitted for use by external investment managers. - 1.
+- b.
+No more than 20% of the total portfolio may be invested in these securities. - c.
+No more than 5% of the portfolio may be invested in any single Asset-Backed or Commercial Mortgage security issuer. - d.
+The maximum legal final maturity does not exceed five (5) years. - B. Prohibited investment vehicles and practices - 1.
+State law notwithstanding, any investments not specifically described herein including, but not limited to, mutual funds, other than government money market funds as described in Section III A (14), unregulated and/or unrated investment pools or trusts, except as specified above, futures and options, inverse floaters, range notes, mortgage derived interest only-strips, variable rate securities and securities with embedded options. - 2.
+Investment in any security that could result in a zero interest accrual if held to maturity is prohibited.
+Under a provision sunsetting on January 1, 2026, securities backed by the U.S. Government that could result in a zero- or negative-interest accrual if held to maturity are permitted - 3.
+Trading securities for the sole purpose of speculating on the future direction of interest rates is prohibited. - 4.
+Purchasing or selling securities on margin is prohibited. - 5.
+The use of reverse repurchase agreements, securities lending or any other form of borrowing or leverage is prohibited. - 6.
+Borrowing for investment purposes is prohibited. - 7.
+The purchase of foreign currency denominated securities is prohibited. - 8.
+The purchase of a security with a forward settlement date exceeding 45 days from the time of the investment if prohibited. - C. Investments and practices permitted for use by external investment managers. - 1.
 Professional investment managers that may be retained by the City may request more latitude in their choice of investment vehicles and practices than is allowed under this policy.
 As an integral part of their service to the City, such advisers shall recommend additional investment vehicles and practices, with limitations and restrictions on their use.
-The City Council must approve the investment vehicles and practices, upon the recommendation of the IAC, and adopt an appropriate amendment to this policy prior to their implementation. - D. Mitigating credit risk in the portfolio on investment securities issued by government agencies shall be governed by Section III A 2 b.
-Limits are to be based on the "market value" of the investment.
+The City Council must approve the investment vehicles and practices, upon the recommendation of the IAC, and adopt an appropriate amendment to this policy prior to their implementation.

+D. Mitigating credit risk in the portfolio